L2oukmane/Countdown-Timer/README.md

 # Countdown Timer

-> Countdown Timer is simple application being built were you are able to see a CountDown Timer showing the days, hours, minutes and seconds.
+> Countdown Timer is simple application being built were you are able to see a Timer showing the days, hours, minutes and seconds related to a specific Event (New Year Event).

 click [here](https://l2oukmane.github.io/Countdown-Timer/) to see deployed live version